CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 *    [Puhti quick start guide](../../support/tutorials/puhti_quick.md)

-This tutorial provides two examples of moving data first from Taito to Allas and then from Allas to Puhti.
+This tutorial provides tree examples of moving data first from Taito to Allas and then from Allas to Puhti.

 1. [The first example](#e1) uses a-commands (a-put, a-get) for moving data from Taito to Puhti
 2. [The second example](#e2) the same data is transported using rclone.
+3. [The third example](#ex3) focuses in uploading large files from Taito to Allas

 The first approach is useful in cases where the data is mainly used in CSC computing environment (Taito, Puhti, Mahti).
 While the second option (rclone) is good for cases where the data will be use outside CSC too.